z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 ```
 This floating point package is loosely based on IEEE-754.
 We maintain the packed format, but we do not support the round to even convention.

-z88dk math32 assumes any number with a zero exponent is positive or negative zero.
+z88dk math16 assumes any number with a zero exponent is positive or negative zero.
 IEEE-754 assumes bit 11 of the mantissa is 1 except where the exponent is zero.

 ## IEEE Floating Point Expanded Mantissa Format

-An expanded 24-bit internal mantissa is used to calculate derived functions.
-This is to provide increased accuracy for the Newton-Raphson iterations, and the Horner polynomial expansions.
+An expanded 16-bit internal mantissa is used to calculate all functions.
+16-bit mantissa calculations are natural for the z80, and this provides enhanced accuracy for repeated calculations required for derived functions.
+Specifically, this is to provide increased accuracy for the Newton-Raphson iterations, and the Horner polynomial expansions.

-This format is provided for both the multiply and add intrinsic internal 24-bit mantissa functions, from which other functions are derived.
+This format is provided for both the multiply and add intrinsic internal 16-bit mantissa functions, from which other functions are derived.

 ```
-  unpacked floating point format: exponent right justified in d, sign in d[7], mantissa in ehl
+  unpacked floating point format: sign in d[7], exponent right justified in e, mantissa in hl

-  dehl =  s00eeeeee 1mmmmmmm mmmmmmmm mmmmmmmm (s-sign, e-exponent, m-mantissa)
+  dehl = s....... eeeeeeeee 1mmmmmmm mmmmmmmm (s-sign, e-exponent, m-mantissa)

 ```

 ## Calling Convention

-The z88dk math32 library uses the sccz80 standard register and stack calling convention, but with the standard c parameter passing direction.
+The z88dk math16 library uses the sccz80 standard register and stack calling convention, but with the standard c parameter passing direction.
 For sccz80 the first or the right hand side parameter is passed in DEHL, and the second or LHS parameter is passed on the stack.
 For zsdcc all parameters are passed on the stack, from right to left.
 For both compilers, where multiple parameters are passed, they will be passed on the stack.

 The intrinsic functions, written in assembly, assume the sccz80 calling convention, and are by default `__z88dk_fastcall` or `__z88dk_callee`, which means that they will consume values passed on the stack, returning with the value in HL.